Ascending Passage .com HOME PAGE.

 those songs, half bird-like, and half sadly, mysteriously human, which

-cries from the bank of the river, where the shadoof-man toils, lifting
+cries from the bank of the river where the shadoof-man toils, lifting

 the sunshine, and the soil.